Quantification of Credal Uncertainty: A Distance-Based Approach: Preliminaries

 which summarize the range of plausible probabilities assigned to $A$ \citep{walley1991statistical}.
-For finitely generated credal sets, these quantities can be computed from the generators: since $p\mapsto p(A)$ is linear, the extrema over $\cQ$ are attained at extreme points, and hence
+Often, we consider \emph{finitely generated} credal predictions, i.e., sets of the form $ \cQ = \mathrm{conv}(\{p^{(1)},\dots,p^{(M)}\}), $ where $\{p^{(m)}\}_{m=1}^M$ is a finite collection of probabilistic models, and $\mathrm{conv}(\cdot)$ denotes the convex hull.
+For finitely generated credal sets, lower and upper probabilities can be expressed directly in terms of the generators: since $p\mapsto p(A)$ is linear, the extrema over $\cQ$ are attained at extreme points, hence (writing $[M]:=\{1,\dots,M\}$)